-- Our community's needs for providing a storm water transportation network. - The City's urban development strategy is enhanced and is well supported.
+- Our community's needs for administrative services and cultural and social facilities are met and that these facilities are well used. - The City's urban development strategy is enhanced.

 What does council provide?

 The range of assets covered by this plan includes: